$0.00

 Things to do on Wild Horse Island

-Visitors to the island enjoy beautiful views, an intriguing ecosystem, and numerous outdoor activities, such as:
+Visitors to the island enjoy beautiful views, a unique ecosystem, and many outdoor activities, such as:

-Keep in mind that Wild Horse Island is for day use only and has a pack-it-in/pack-it-out policy.
-Visitors cannot camp or stay the night (unless they own property on the island).
+Keep in mind, that Wild Horse Island is for day use only, and the island has a pack-it-in/pack-it-out policy.
+Visitors cannot camp or stay the night unless they own property on the island.

 Wild Horse Island is only accessible by boat.
 While the state park service does not provide boat rides to the island, visitors can travel there via private boat, local tour operator, or rented boat, jet ski, canoe, kayak, or paddleboard.